cscorley/triage/paper/sections/01_introduction.md

 Recent advancements in automating triage often involve a range of heterogeneous information mined from many sources [@Kagdi-etal_2012;
 @Linares-Vasquez-etal_2012; @Hossen-etal_2014; @Zanjani-etal_2015].
 The need
-for heterogeneous sources is intuitive given that human triagers must also consider many different factors.
+for heterogeneous sources is intuitive given that manual triage also requires consideration of several factors.
 However, these are location-based approaches, and as such must rely on a feature location technique (FLT) to locate relevant source code entities before a developer can be identified with the mined information.
+Hence, their accuracy is heavily influenced by the accuracy of the underlying FLT.

-In this paper, we propose an activity-based approach that uses changeset topic modeling to determine appropriate developers by the words they have changed.
+In this paper, we propose an activity-based developer identification technique (DIT) that uses changeset topic modeling to determine appropriate developers by the words they have changed.
+The preliminary evaluation compares the approach to a location-based technique.
+Our benchmark consists of \attn{XXX} issues from 7 Apache open source Java systems.
+Our results shows improvements when using an activity-based approach for developer identification.
+We discuss future direction in adding heterogeneous information to supplement the approach.